mxagar/image_captioning/README.md

 - the decoder should learn to yield the token `<start>` as the first output,
 - the LSTM cell retains its long-term memory from step to step, which contains the image representation,
-- the LSTM determines on its own when to finish the caption by yielding the token `<end>`.
+- the LSTM determines on its own when to finish the caption by yielding the token `<end>`,
+- currently, a greedy selection of the most probable tokens is done during inference, but more sophisticated approaches can be implemented, such as [beam search](#notes-on-beam-search).

 ## Practical Notes